-- Option step to make crispy sage: Heat 1 Tbsp of oil in a large skillet over medium-high heat.
+- Option step to make crispy sage: Heat 1 tablespoon of oil in a large skillet over medium-high heat.
 Add sage (careful - it will pop bit when it hits the hot oil) and cook until the color turns from a bright to a darker shade of green, about 2 minutes.
 Use a slotted spoon to transfer sage to a paper-towel lined plate.
 Return skillet to heat.

-- Heat 1 Tbsp of oil in skillet.
+- Heat 1 tablespoon of oil in skillet.
 While the oil heats, toss chicken with some alt and black pepper.
 Add chicken to heated oil and saute until cooked through, 4 to 6 minutes (try not to move the chicken around too much while cooking so that it gets nice and golden brown on all sides).
 Transfer chicken to a mixing bowl and return pan to heat.

-- Add 1 Tbsp of oil to skillet and then shallots.
+- Add 1 tablespoon of oil to skillet and then shallots.
 Saute shallots until soft, 1 to 2 minutes.
 Add chicken broth and sweet potatoes to pan and bring to a simmer.
 Cover the pan with a lid or foil and simmer until sweet potatoes are softened, 7 to 8 minutes.

 - When potatoes are tender, remove pan from heat and stir in cooked pasta and cooked chicken.
 Add heavy cream (if you'd like a more creamy sauce) and stir it all together to combine.